Jiyao17/mlalgo/README.md

-Implementation of many basic machine learning algorithms.
+Implementation of some basic machine learning algorithms.

+Each method is implemented from scratch and compared with the implementation in scikit-learn.